Product Discovery Techniques: Methods, Frameworks, and Tools

 Unlike Figma, which is broader and more visual, Optimal Workshop specializes in user research techniques.
 Card sorting and tree testing are two of its core features.

-These techniques help you organize content or test navigation structures.
+These techniques help you organize content or test navigation structures during product discovery, before development begins.
 For instance, you can use card sorting to design intuitive menus based on how users group items.

 Product discovery sounds straightforward in theory — talk to users, test ideas, and refine your product.
 Easy, right?
 But in reality, you’re likely to encounter at least some of the following challenges: